alu3n/HoudiniPathTracer/README.md

 ## Sample scenes
 - There is a folder `Samples`, which contains a few test scenes with the scene ready to render
-- There are available renders of those scenes in the `Galery` folder
+- There are available renders of those scenes in the `Gal sery` folder